-Too much humidity can be a terrible thing, especially for hairstyles, make-up, and even trying to breathe.
+Too much humidity can be a terrible thing, especially for hairstyles, make-up, and even breathing.
 But not enough humidity in your home might actually damage some aspects of your home’s interior.
-Check out these few products you may have around your home that low humidity can ruin over time.
+Take a look at a few products you may have in your home that insufficient humidity can ruin over time.

 Wooden Floors and Furniture

-When humidity levels rise and fall it causes wood to expand and shrink, which may cause cracks and instability in wood furniture.
-The expanding and shrinking also exacerbates warping or openings in wood flooring.
+When humidity levels rise and fall it causes wood to swell and shrink, which may cause cracks and instability in wood furniture.
+The swelling and shrinking also exacerbates warping or openings in wood flooring.

 Absolutely – books necessitate moisture to avoid the pages from ending up dry and fragile.
-The lack of moisture can also cause the ink to flake and the covers to warp.
-On the contrary, too much moisture could cause book pages to stick together permanently, discoloration, and potentially mold.
+The dryness can also cause the ink to flake and the covers to warp.
+On the contrary, excessive moisture could cause book pages to stick together permanently, discoloration, and possibly mold.

-Low humidity produces static electricity which can cause problems with the internal components of electronic equipment, such as your LCD TV, desktop computer, or even your beloved Nintendo.
+The absence of humidity produces static electricity which can cause problems with the internal components of electronic equipment, such as your plasma television, desktop computer, or even your beloved Nintendo.

-Whether you are a collector of portraits or stamps and photographs, make sure your home has well-balanced humidity all year long.
-Increasing and decreasing of humidity could cause postage stamps to end up brittle and discolored and can even coil the corners on your photographs.
-A lack of moisture in the air can also make the paint used to produce portraits brittle or cause it to fracture.
+Whether you are a collector of portraits or stamps and pictures, make sure your home has well-balanced humidity all year long.
+Rising and falling of humidity may cause postage stamps to end up brittle and discolored and can even coil the corners on your photographs.
+A lack of moisture in the air can also make the paint used to produce portraits brittle or cause it to crack.

-Are you a wine collector?
-Or a piano player?
-Humidity is important to you, too.
-A lack of humidity can cause the cork in a nice bottle of wine to fracture or shrink, potentially damaging your vino.
-Too little humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or result in cracks in the wood.
+Do you collect win?
+Or play the piano?
+Humidity matters to you, too.
+To little humidity can cause the cork in a nice bottle of wine to fracture or shrink, potentially ruining your vino.
+Low humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or cause cracks in the wood.

 Curious if your home has the right amount of humidity?
-Call Church Services today for a no-charge in-home comfort analysis to be sure your air isn’t damaging your valuable home.
+Call Church Services today for a no-charge in-home comfort analysis to make sure your air isn’t hurting your valuable home.